Berlinale Shorts Regulations

 For all applications the General Guidelines for Film Submission and Participation apply.

-- Films must not have been broadcast nor presented on the Internet / VOD.
+- have not been broadcast nor presented on the Internet/VOD.

 The Artistic Director of the festival reserves the right to rule on any cases not provided for in these guidelines.